pointcache/FullSave/README.md

 - Slow compared to other serializers, but the purpose is to have a Save/Load functionality for singleplayer games, where its not crucial.
 - Might not work on all platforms.
 FullSerializer is made to work everywhere, but i could on accident break something in AOT, tested
 - Lacks unit tests.

+# Todo

+- Parenting support (data is already there, just needs an additional step on deserialization)
+- Runtime gameObject serialization